mltang2/Open-Source-LLM-Research/README.md

 <img width="326" alt="Screenshot 2024-08-09 at 12 59 08 PM" src="https://github.com/user-attachments/assets/5010708d-0325-47e8-ae7b-266db2affa69">

 Open a nano document, and paste the template into it.
 Save the template, then exit out of it.
 Finally, in the terminal run the line "ollama create '*whatever name you choose*' -f ./'*name of nano document*'"
-From there simiply do "ollama run '*new llm name*'" and you will have sucessfully created and ran your fine tuned llm.
+From there simiply do "ollama run '*whatever name you chose*'" and you will have sucessfully created and ran your fine tuned llm.